Minnesota State University, Mankato: Athletics

 The Minnesota State Mavericks consists of eight men's and ten women's varsity teams.
-More than 650 students participate each year in athletics each year for the university.
+More than 650 students participate in athletics each year for the university.
 It offers teams in men's and women's hockey and basketball, football, baseball, golf, women's swimming, track, cross country, women's tennis, wrestling, soccer, golf, volleyball, and softball.
 The men's and women's ice hockey teams both compete in NCAA Division I—the men in the Central Collegiate Hockey Association (CCHA) and the women in the Western Collegiate Hockey Association (WCHA).
 The men's team had competed in the WCHA through the 2020–21 season, but was one of the seven men's WCHA members that left after that season to reestablish the CCHA, leading to the WCHA disbanding its men's division.
 Other university athletic teams began competing in the Northern Sun Intercollegiate Conference of NCAA Division II in 2008–09 following the disbandment of the North Central Conference.

 The school mascot is Stomper the Maverick, a caricature of a wild steer.
-He is known for helping to rally the fans and crowds at sporting events through various antics.
-He can be seen as part of giveaways and other competitions and is often playfully waving to children.
 The school colors are purple and gold.

 Minnesota State athletics teams have placed favorably in national competitions in NCAA Division II athletics in several sports including hockey, football, baseball, women's basketball, men's basketball, men's track & field, wrestling, women's soccer and softball.
 Since 1993, the Mavericks have captured the most individual national championships out of all sixteen colleges and universities in the Northern Sun Conference.
 The 2015 season marked the 14th straight year that the Mavericks finished in the top 25 in the country in the national standings, and the seventh time Minnesota State had posted a top-five placing for the Learfield Sports Directors' Cup.
 It has also won the NSIC US Bank All-Sports Award four times and placed second twice during the last six-year period of the 2008–2015 competition seasons.
+In 2024, the Mavericks won the men's and women's Division II basketball tournaments, making them the first school in four decades to win both in the same year.

-The Minnesota State fight song is "The Minnesota State Rouser," also known as the "Maverick Rouser."
+The Minnesota State fight song is "The Minnesota State Rouser", also known as the "Maverick Rouser".
 It is played at all the athletics events as well as other events, along with the school song, "The Minnesota State Hymn".
-The Minnesota State University Marching Band is called the "Maverick Machine," and drives enthusiasm and school spirit at athletics events.
+The Minnesota State University Marching Band is called the "Maverick Machine", and drives enthusiasm and school spirit at athletics events.

 Minnesota State hosted the Minnesota Vikings summer training camp from 1966 to 2017.
 Each year over 60,000 fans traveled to Blakeslee Stadium to watch the team practice, attend signing events and meet and greets, followed by a fireworks show.
 In 2017, the Vikings ownership announced they would move the annual tradition to Eagan, Minnesota, following the construction of a new facility.
 The Vikings have since established a scholarship for Minnesota State students.